Paul Stuart: Retail locations

+In 2024 the Oak Street store was relocated to a 5,250 sq ft space spanning two floors at 822 North Michigan Avenue in front of Chicago Water Tower, and opposite its original Hancock Tower location from decades prior.

 The store in Washington, D.C. opened in spring 2015 in CityCenterDC.

-Tokyo boutique stores are located in Omotesandō (Shibuya) and Ginza, and the Osaka boutique is in Shinsaibashi.

 Paul Stuart shoes and boots are sold at Bloomingdales and Saks Fifth Avenue.